saltyrtc/saltyrtc-meta/Protocol.md

 # Abstract

-SaltyRTC is a protocol for WebRTC and ORTC which uses end-to-end encryption techniques based on the Networking and Cryptography library (NaCl) and the WebSocket protocol to set up a secure peer-to-peer connection.
+SaltyRTC is a signalling protocol that uses end-to-end encryption techniques based on the Networking and Cryptography library (NaCl) and the WebSocket protocol.
+It offers the user to freely choose from a range of signalling tasks, such as setting up a WebRTC or ORTC peer-to- peer connection.
+SaltyRTC is completely open to new and custom signalling tasks for everything feasible.
 The protocol has been designed in a way that no third party needs to be trusted.
-Furthermore, it offers another security layer for WebRTC and ORTC Data Channels.
+Moreover, it is able to protect the clients' signalling data even in case the underlying TLS encryption of the WebSocket protocol has been completely broken.

-This document describes the protocol for both client (a peer wanting to set up a WebRTC or ORTC connection) and server (relays signalling data from one client to another).
+This document describes the protocol for both client and server.

 # Introduction